Part 1. Purpose

-Developmental education describes coursework with course numbers under 1000 taught by college faculty, in the areas of reading, English composition and mathematics that prepares students for college level coursework or Career and Technical program requirements.
+Developmental Education: Coursework with course numbers under 1000 taught by college faculty, in the areas of reading, English composition, and mathematics that prepares students for college-level coursework or Career and Technical program requirements.
 This excludes Adult Basic Education (ABE/AE) and English as a Second Language/English for Speakers of Other Languages (ESOL) coursework.

 Part 3.
 Assessment Testing for Course Placement